Parents' Guide To Important Financial Aid Terms

 Once your child’s selected colleges have reviewed the information on your FAFSA, they will provide you with a financial aid award letter which will detail the expected Cost of Attendance (COA) at their institution, as well as any financial aid for which the school believes you are qualified.
 Be aware that some schools may include student loans as part of their financial aid package.

-This is a form of financial aid which is usually based on financial need.
+This is a form of financial aid that is usually based on financial need.
 In most cases, grants do not have to be repaid unless your student withdraws from the school.

 This is another form of financial aid, but scholarships are usually based on merit, activities, group memberships, medical conditions, or some other factor.
 They are made available by the school, community and religious groups, non-profit and for-profit organizations, and involve an application process.
 In most cases, grants do not have to be repaid.

 This form of financial aid provides part-time employment opportunities for undergraduate and graduate students with financial need.
-This allows your student to earn money to help pay for his or her college expenses.
-The program usually encourages community service work and some type of work which is related to your student’s course of study.
+This allows your students to earn money to help pay for his or her college expenses.
+The program usually encourages community service work and some type of work that is related to your student’s course of study.